wwplato/wwplato.github.io/_pages/about.md

 * Jan, 2024.
 We will be presenting 2 abstracts at **OHBM** in June.
 The conference will be held at COEX in South Korea.
 * Jan, 2024.
 1 paper accepted to **ICLR** 2024 for event prediction.
 Congrats to Yujee!
 * Jan, 2024.
 1 paper accepted to **Biomedical Signal Processing and Control** in collaboration with Dr. Ryu at Aju University.
 * Jan, 2024.
-I am visitig University of North Carolina, Chapel Hill during my sabbatical until Aug, 2024.
+I am visiting University of North Carolina, Chapel Hill during my sabbatical until Aug, 2024.
 * Dec, 2023.
 1 paper accepted to **AAAI**.
 Congratulation to Jaeyoon!
 * Nov, 2023.
 I moved to a new office.
 Please find me at #4412 RIST Building IV.
 * Sep, 2023.
 2 papers accepted to **NeurIPS**.
 Congratulation to Hyuna (POSTECH) and Tingting (UNC)!